 Maharashtra has taken a number of initiatives in the field of micro irrigation.
-Subsidy programme is one of the major initiatives taken to popularize micro irrigation even during the mid-1980, but at present the entire subsidy process is facing certain pitfalls that have hampered the growth of MIS.
+Subsidy programme is one of the major initiatives taken to popularize micro irrigation even during the mid-1980, but at present the entire subsidy process is facing certain pitfalls that have hampered the growth of MIS35.

 The main issue prevailing in Maharashtra is undue delays in disbursement of subsidies to farmers for installing micro irrigation systems.
-As the subsidy is processed through the Direct Beneficiary Transfer (DBT) model, the farmer has to make an upfront investment, which is a major issue for poor and marginalized farmers who may not have the capital to invest in MIS.
-This delay in disbursement of subsidies has a detrimental impact on farmers, limiting the ability to implement MIS.
+As the subsidy is processed through the Direct Benefit Transfer (DBT) model, the farmer has to make an upfront investment,36 which is a major issue for poor and marginalized farmers who may not have the capital to invest in MIS.
+Additionally, delays in disbursement of subsidies would have a detrimental impact on farmers.

-The study conducted in Maharashtra by Namara, Nagar and Upadhyay also highlights that majority of micro irrigation users belong to a relatively affluent farmers group, while the poorer section of the farming community has not been able to garner much benefit from inventions in micro irrigation due to financial constraints and cropping patterns.
+The study conducted in Maharashtra by Namara et al37 also highlights that majority of micro irrigation users belong to a relatively affluent farmers group, while the poorer section of the farming community have not been able to garner much benefit from inventions in micro irrigation due to financial constraints and cropping patterns.
 Micro irrigation at times ends up being unsustainable for poor and marginal farmers because government schemes and financial assistance programmes do not cover the re-procurement of drip and sprinkler systems in case the system becomes outdated and damaged prior to the period of next available assistance.

 Maharashtra Government needs to evaluate the current micro irrigation system subsidy process and make the entire subsidy process time bound to reduce the impact on poor and marginalized farmers.
-Training and capacity building is also lacking in Maharashtra.
-For example, only 3% of the beneficiaries have reported that they have received an instruction manual along with the micro irrigation system.
-Moreover, majority of farmers in the state were not satisfied with the after-sales service.
-In order to overcome this, an integrated effort needs to be adopted for exercising an effective control on the after-sales service and for providing capacity building programme to farmers.
+Training and capacity building in Maharashtra needs to be prioritised.
+Moreover, majority of farmers in the state were not satisfied with the after-sales service.38 In order to overcome this, an integrated effort needs to be adopted for exercising an effective control on the after-sales service and for providing capacity building programme to farmers.